-Like many other Ha-Matateh plays, this one was extremely popular.
+Like many other Ha-Matateh plays, Haim and Sa’adia are Going to the City was extremely popular.
 Ha- Matateh was based in Beit Ha-am, the largest performance hall in Tel Aviv during the 1930s.
 In addition, the company performed the play in rural and urban locations across country: Rehovot, Hadera, Jerusalem, Netanya, Haifa, Petah Tikva, Kfar Saba, Herzliya, and Ra’anana.
 The audience members were typically bourgeois residents of those cities and settlements.
 The Jewish population of the Yishuv had grown from 56,000 in 1917 to 425,000 in 1939.
 About 80% were immigrants from the Ashkenazi communities of Central and Eastern Europe: Soviet Union, Poland, Germany, and Austria.
 About 20% of the Jewish population were from Sephardic, Yemenite, and Middle Eastern Jewish communities.
 Most of the theatregoers living in British Palestine had immigrated from Jewish bourgeoisie or petit-bourgeoise families in Europe during the preceding decades, and were accustomed to attending the theatre.
 We may assume that they had mastered Hebrew sufficiently to follow a theatre performance, were prosperous enough to afford the tickets, and took an interest in contemporary Hebrew-Zionist popular culture.

 In contrast to the play’s popularity and success as satirical theatre among a broad audience, reactions of theatre critics were more restrained.
 The critics perceived Ha-Matateh merely as light entertainment.
 The Hebrew theatre critics and the literati of the Yishuv disapproved of the heritage of Yiddish popular theatre and looked down on its Hebrew incarnation, as performed by Ha-Matateh.
 They favored the elitist Hebrew dramatic theatre, which strove to differentiate itself from popular Yiddish theatre from Eastern Europe.
 The intellectual elite of the Yishuv preferred Habima, the esteemed national theatre company founded in 1917 as a dramatic Hebrew studio near the Moscow Art Theatre of Konstantin Stanislavski, moving to Palestine in 1931.
 The critics also gave minor attention to Ha-Ohel, a theatre company founded by Moshe Ha-Levi in 1925 as a workers’ theatre affiliated with the Histadrut, the General Federation of Jewish Labour in Eretz Israel.
 The works of Ha-Matateh were rarely discussed in the press.

-How, then, can we understand the emotional influence that Haim and Sa‘adia are Going to the City had on the audience, when no published or other reactions to the play were documented?
-Gad Kaynar and Allison P. Hobgood explain that the implied spectator to whom the work was designed appears as an embodied structural construct within the artwork.
+How, then, can we understand the emotional influence that Haim and Sa‘adia are Going to the City had on the audience, when there is only one review of the play?
+Gad Kaynar and Allison P. Hobgood explain that the creators of a show, aware of their target spectators, – their ethnic identity, aesthetic taste, and ideological preferences – implicitly refer to this community of theatregoers within the work of art itself.
+Namely the implied community is present in the play text, stage images, and the reality conventions of the fable.
 Hence, a study of the documents preserved from this performance (the play’s script, program, and pictures of the performance) enable us to deduce who the implied audience was and to uncover the emotional perceptions of theatregoers of the time.
 Susan Bennett and Hobgood stress that theatrical performances shape the audience’s emotional reactions, which may range from identification-based cathartic reactions to alienation.